VACEfron/VACEfron/README.md

 ### Hi.

 I'm a Dutch-Armenian developer and first-year CS student.
 I spend most of my time coding in C#.
-I also know HTML, CSS and a some Python.
+I also know some Python and a negligible amount of JavaScript.
 I'm usually working on my [Discord bot](https://konek0.nl/), along with some other projects when I'm inspired.

 Here's my [Discord server](https://discord.gg/xJ2HRxZ).